pmean/build-website/text/04/survival-sample-size.md

 have to do the math.

 Another rule to consider is that you want to have 10 to 15 observations per independent variable.
-There\'s a couple of provisos to this statement.
+There's a couple of provisos to this statement.
 For survival analysis or logistic regression it is probably 10 to 15 events (deaths).
 Also it is not the number of independent variables in your final model, but the number that you examined along